-Modern conservatories that have been installed correctly are built to withstand the hottest days, the coldest seasons, and the blusteriest of weather.
+Modern conservatories are designed to withstand the hottest days, coldest seasons and windiest conditions.

-However, because conservatories are made from multiple sections connected with rubber or silicone sealant it can leave them vulnerable to wear and tear which can result in a conservatory leaking over time.
+However, conservatories are made of multiple sections connected by rubber or silicone, making them susceptible to wear and tear as well as leaks over time.

-Conservatory leaking can be expensive to fix and can sometimes pose a risk to health and safety in the home.
-From soaking interior furnishings, resulting in the need to have carpets and furniture professionally cleaned or replaced, to causing electrical faults and the associated fire risk.
+A leaking conservatory can be costly to repair as well as pose a risk to health and safety in the home.
+The damage can range from ruined interior furnishings, resulting in carpets and furniture having to be professionally cleaned or replaced, to electrical faults, which could lead to fires.

-If you have a leaking conservatory, it can also create the ideal conditions for mould to grow and thrive, which left untreated can contribute to respiratory problems in humans and pets.
+A leaking conservatory also creates the ideal conditions for mould to grow and thrive, which can contribute to respiratory problems if left untreated.

-When you first discover a leak, take practical measures such as using a bucket to catch drips and towels to absorb any spills as much as possible.
+When you first discover a leak, take practical measures such as using a bucket to catch drips and towels to absorb spills.

-If you decide to attempt a repair yourself, it’s best to wait for a dry weather spell if you can.
-You must also make sure the affected area is cleaned and completely dry before you start to reseal a join.
+If you opt to do the repair yourself, it’s best to wait for a dry weather spell if possible.
+You should also clean and dry the area before you reseal a join.

 Leaking conservatory roof

-A conservatory roof leaking in centre, could be due to a slipped or incorrectly fitted roof panel, a cracked glazing unit, or a perished seal.
+A conservatory roof leaking in the centre could be caused by a slipped or incorrectly fitted roof panel, a cracked glazing unit or a perished seal.

-Slipped or cracked conservatory panels can be repositioned, resealed, or replaced entirely to eliminate leaks and restore the watertight seals of a once leaking conservatory roof.
+Slipped or cracked conservatory panels can be repositioned, resealed or replaced to eliminate leaks.

 Leaking conservatory gutter